albertodall/nhibernate-lob/README.markdown

 Introduction
 ------------

-The NHibernate.LOB project is a library for extending the functionality of NHibernate to support storing blobs as part of an Entity which may or may not be stored in the database.
+The "Lob" project is a library for extending the functionality of ORM's (Currently just NHibernate) to support storing blobs as part of an Entity which may or may not be stored in the database.

-The implementation allows you to switch between External Connnection providers, which will then store the contents of the blob in different locations (FileSystem, Document database etc.)
+The implementation allows you to switch between External Connnection providers, which will then store the contents of the blob in different locations (File System, Document database etc.)

-This implementation is a fork of the Calyptus Labs NHibernate.Lob project - for more info about the original project see the [NHibernate.Lob Project][1].
+This implementation is a fork of the Calyptus Lab's NHibernate.Lob project - for more info about the original project see the [NHibernate.Lob Project][1].

 Why would I want this?
 ----------------------